Skip to Main Content

 • Physical therapy at an outpatient center that you go to for each session.

-All of these methods will help get you where you need to be physically, Dr. Hankenson notes, but if you have a choice, she reminds patients that they’ll have access to the best equipment at an outpatient facility, not in their home.
+All of these methods will help get you where you need to be physically, Dr. Mansour notes, but if you have a choice, he reminds patients that they’ll have access to the best equipment at an outpatient facility, not in their home.

 Whether you have PT at home or at a physical therapy center, expect about three sessions a week that last a half-hour to an hour.
 On your “off days,” you’ll do exercises on your own or with a caregiver at home.

-After those initial intense weeks, your physical therapist may tell you that you can drop down to fewer sessions per week, or you may even be cleared to stop formal sessions and simply continue the exercises on your own at home.
+After that time frame, your physical therapist may tell you that you can drop down to fewer sessions per week, or you may even be cleared to stop formal sessions and simply continue the exercises on your own at home.

 What kind of exercises will you do after hip replacement surgery?